ARTICLE TAG

 Indian Boarding School Survivors and Their Loved Ones Have Responded to Biden’s Apology.
 Their Message: Now Take Action

-“The only thing we have left is the cemetery where a lot of our Quapaws are buried,” says Carrie Wilson, whose mother was forced to attend St.
+“The only thing we have left is the cemetery where a lot of our Quapaws are buried,” says Carrie Wilson, whose mother was forced to attend St. Mary of the Quapaws school in Oklahoma.

 10/11/2024